ShanthiKarunakaran/Beginner-Intermediate-AdvancedJS/BeginnerProjects/TODOListApp/README.md

 1. Add a task by typing in the input field and clicking the "Add" button.
 2. Mark tasks as completed by clicking the checkbox.
 3. Edit or delete tasks using the respective buttons.
+4. Your tasks will remain saved between sessions.

 ## Contributing